Suffs: Development

+Taub won Tony Awards for her book and score for the musical.

-Producer Rachel Sussman conceived of the idea for a suffragist musical in middle school, and later gave Shaina Taub a copy of Doris Stevens' account, Jailed for Freedom.
+Producer Rachel Sussman conceived of the idea for a suffragist musical in middle school, and later gave Shaina Taub (pictured) a copy of Doris Stevens' account, Jailed for Freedom.
 Taub then went on to write the book, becoming only the second woman in Broadway history to also write the lyrics, music, and star in her own work.

 The musical, originally titled Suffragist, had been planned to premiere at the Public in fall of 2020 with a cast that would have included Stephanie Hsu and Kate Wetherhead, but this was delayed due to the COVID-19 pandemic.
 Further plans were made to open it at the Delacorte Theater as part of the return of the Public's Shakespeare in the Park season in the following summer, before the decision was made to delay it into 2022.

 The plots of the Off-Broadway and Broadway versions of Suffs are roughly identical, but in making changes Taub focused on tightening the story and improving the development of the supporting characters.
 Songs from the originally sung-through score were cut (including its original Brechtian opening number, "Watch Out for the Suffragette!") and either turned into new songs or replaced by dialogue.
 Characters removed after the Off-Broadway production include Nina Otero-Warren and Edith Wilson.
 The latter was a dual role with President Wilson and figured in a comedic scene where actor Grace McLean switched characters onstage after Wilson suffers a stroke: Taub decided that while the scene was a "huge delight" for the audience, it was too distracting due to the real Edith Wilson's staunchly anti-suffrage stance.

 Production history

 Off-Broadway (2022)

 The musical, now called Suffs, began previews on March 13, 2022, at The Public Theater.
 It was initially going to open on April 6, 2022, but the preview the night before as well as the opening night were cancelled due to a large number of positive COVID-19 cases among the cast.
 The production was initially announced to run until April 24 but was extended until May 29, 2022.
-Directed by Leigh Silverman, it starred Taub as Alice Paul, Jenn Colella as Carrie Chapman Catt, Nikki M. James as Ida B. Wells, Ally Bonino as Lucy Burns, Phillipa Soo as Inez Milholland, Hannah Cruz as Ruza Wenclawska, Nadia Dandashi as Doris Stevens, Grace McLean as Woodrow Wilson, Tsilala Brock as Dudley Field Malone, Jenna Bainbridge as Harry T. Burn, Aisha de Haas as Alva Belmont and Phoebe Burn, Jaygee Macapugay as Mollie Hay, Cassondra James as Mary Church Terrell, J. Riley Jr. as Phyllis Terrell, Amina Faye as Robin, and Ada Westfall as Mrs. Herndon.
+Directed by Leigh Silverman, it starred Taub as Alice Paul, Jenn Colella as Carrie Chapman Catt, Nikki M. James as Ida B. Wells, Ally Bonino as Lucy Burns, Phillipa Soo as Inez Milholland, Hannah Cruz as Ruza Wenclawska, Nadia Dandashi as Doris Stevens, Grace McLean as Woodrow Wilson, Tsilala Brock as Dudley Field Malone, Jenna Bainbridge as Harry T. Burn, Aisha de Haas as Alva Belmont and Febb Burn, Jaygee Macapugay as Mollie Hay, Cassondra James as Mary Church Terrell, J. Riley Jr. as Phyllis Terrell, Amina Faye as Robin, and Ada Westfall as Mrs. Herndon.